 But have you thought about what would happen if you needed emergency treatment when you are far from home?
 Falling ill (or worse) abroad can be harrowing, confusing, lonely and stressful, not to mention expensive.
 If you needed to be repatriated by air ambulance back to the UK, from say Australia, it could cost up to £50,000.
 Without travel insurance you would have to pay this out of your own pocket.
 So read on for advice to avoid having your holiday ruined.

-The UK Foreign and Commonwealth Office is very clear that having an EHIC card does not mean that you are insured.
-It highly recommends that you still need sufficient travel insurance to cover healthcare costs even if you do have an EHIC card.
+The UK Foreign and Commonwealth Office is very clear that having a GHIC card does not mean that you are insured.
+It highly recommends that you still need sufficient travel insurance to cover healthcare costs even if you do have a GHIC card.

 Travel insurance not only covers you for emergency medical treatment but also covers your personal belongings and many other things like cancellation and curtailment, delayed departure, airline failure etc. with the peace of mind of a 24 hour emergency support telephone line.